bostontrader/bookwerx-core/README.md

 # Random Junk...

-Stuff after here is not relyable.
+Stuff after here is not reliable.
 Beware.

 # On Categories and Ordering